ORACLE (teletext): Oracle on View

 Between 1983 and 1989, Channel 4 broadcast pages from the ORACLE service on air.
-Shown in 15 minute bursts, and alternating with 4-Tel on View and showings of the ETP-1 testcard, the pages were seen during the day when Channel 4 was not broadcasting actual programmes.
-Initially, the pages shown were from one aspect of the ORACLE service with the subject matter changing every so often.
-In September 1987, Oracle on View became a news service, adopting this format at the same time that Channel 4 expanded its broadcast hours to accommodate the transfer of ITV Schools to Channel 4.
+Shown in 15-minute bursts, and alternating with 4-Tel on View and showings of the ETP-1 testcard, the pages were seen during the day when Channel 4 was not broadcasting actual programmes.
+Initially, the pages shown were from one aspect of the ORACLE service with the subject matter changing every so often. but from September 1987, Oracle on View became a news service, adopting this format at the same time that Channel 4 expanded its broadcast hours to accommodate the transfer of ITV Schools to Channel 4.
 Oracle on View ended on 31 March 1989, three days before Channel 4 started broadcasting breakfast television.